-Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Platform Integration for process services
+Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Integration

 The Customer Case